oncoray/mirp/docs_source/source/contributing.rst

 Contributing
 ============

 MIRP is open-source software, hosted on `GitHub <https://github.com/oncoray/mirp>`_.
-If you have ideas or code to contribute, please first open an `issue <https://github.com/oncoray/mirp/issues>`_.
-We will then discuss your ideas and create an implementation roadmap.
+Contributions that enable new DICOM modalities are especially welcome!
+If you have ideas or code to contribute, please first open an `issue <https://github.com/oncoray/mirp/issues>`_ and describe your ideas.

-Please keep the following in mind when contributing:
+Technical documentation is forthcoming.
+For now, please keep the following in mind when contributing:

 * The main branch of MIRP is protected.
 You can therefore make a pull request for your contribution to a development branch of the intended future version.